htw-imi-showtime/showtime-website/content/ss21/master/m6-migrate-the-imimap-to-mevn/_index.md

 {{<section title="The Goal">}}
 Even tough Ruby on Rails is a stable and still current web framework, the study program is increasingly using more modern JavaScript-based frameworks.
-In order to make the IMI-Map more easily integratable into other courses and student projects the main objective was to:
+In order to make the IMI-Map more easily integrable into other courses and student projects the main objective was to:
 * Migrate the IMI-Map as it is from Ruby on Rails to the MEVN-Stack (Mongo, Express, Vue und Node.js).
 * The migration of the IMI-Map to the MEVN-Stack also poses the question on how to migrate the data of the IMI-Map safely without regression and loss of data to the new IMI-Map.
 * At the end of the project the old IMI-Map should be able to be replaced by the new version.